jkminder/data2neo/docs/documentation.md

 <img src="assets/images/wrapper.jpg" alt="drawing" width="600"/>

-If you wrap a node factory, a wrapper first preprocesses the resource, then creates the node with the wrapped factory, and postprocess the created node itself.
 A wrapper behaves like a factory and can be wrapped into another wrapper.
 This allows you to insert arbitrary customisation into the conversion and adapt it to your use-case.
 ## Converter
 The [`Converter`](api.md#Converter) handles the main conversion of the relational data.
 It is initialised with the *conversion schema filename*, the iterator and the graph.
 ```python